 Tickets cost us $17 for 1 adult and 1 child.
 You can find more details here: pointbnb.co.nz/sheep-shearing

-While in Kaikoura Roobs and I decided to go on a whale watching tour.
+While there Roobs and I decided to go on a Kaikoura whale watching tour.
 It was one of our more expensive day trips but we felt that it would be a once in a lifetime opportunity.
 Despite a pretty sickening boat journey out into the sea (around an hour long), we didn’t throw up and were blown away when the crew found a sperm whale!

 It was amazing to see the whale up close and witness it’s big tail splash as it dove back into the depths.
 We also saw a pod of dolphins who came right up to our boat.
 This experience was a real highlight of our travels so far.
 Well worth the money and the crew who took us out did a great job.
 This is the company we went with whalewatch.co.nz